 The first object we consider is an infinitely long, hollow, concentric superconducting tube with a square cross section and a finite thickness.
 On the periphery of the tube there is a slit where an insulator is placed to form a Josephson junction (see the inset in Fig.\,(\ref{fig:2d_fluxquantization}a)).
 The primary role of the junction here is to serve as an insulating region where quasiparticles (normal electrons) are allowed to exist.
 These normal electrons can then give rise to vortices that can travel within this insulating channel.
 Due to the infinite length of the tube, the fields are translationally invariant along that dimension and the problem is effectively 2D.
 The quantization of a fluxoid~\cite{London_superfuilds} in this case is given by

 where the closed integral is performed in a loop inside the interior of the superconducting tube, $N$ is the number of flux quanta in the loop, $\Phi_0$ is a flux quantum, and $\Phi_j$ is the value of $\Phi$ across the junction.
 Inside the tube a coil carrying a current is placed.
 The current is controlled to increase linearly over time from zero.
-The simulation domain is truncated at a finite distance away from the system of interest, where the Dirichlet boundary condition (i.e. perfect superconducting BC) is imposed.
+The simulation domain is truncated at a finite distance away from the system of interest, where the Dirichlet boundary condition for perfect a superconductor (i.e. $A_t$, the tangential component of ${\bf A}'$, vanishes) is imposed.
 The results of our time-domain calculation are presented in Fig.\,(\ref{fig:2d_fluxquantization}).
 As shown in Fig.\,(\ref{fig:2d_fluxquantization}a), when the current increases, the flux trapped inside the tube follows a step-wise behavior, with the steps residing approximately at integer multiples of flux quanta.
-The value of $\Phi_j$, which is needed to determine the trapped flux according to Eq.~(\ref{eq:fluxoid_def}), is computed by summing up the values of $\Phi$ (defined in Eq.~(\ref{eq:phip_define})) on the edges along a transversal line that connect the two junction-superconductor interfaces.
+The value of $\Phi_j$, which is needed to determine the trapped flux according to Eq.~(\ref{eq:fluxoid_def}), is computed by summing up the values of $\Phi$ (defined in Eq.~(\ref{eq:phip_define})) on the edges along a traversal line that connects the two junction-superconductor interfaces.